Give the gift small icon

 May 03, 2023

 Why do we have and keep so many stuffed animals to start with?
-It turns out, this is exactly the right question to be asking as we mark the start of May - Mental Health Month.
+It turns out, this is exactly the right question to be asking as we strive to balance the need to declutter and downsize these fluffy collections and protect our mental health.

-In a recent decluttering spree with my daughter, I found myself unexpectedly sentimental over so many she was ready to part with because I not only remembered when and from whom she got each, but I could picture her toting them around with her, cuddling them on car trips and during naps, and setting them up to play school.
+In a recent decluttering spree with my daughter, I found myself unexpectedly sentimental over so many stuffed animals that she was ready to part with because I not only remembered when and from whom she got each, but I could picture her toting them around with her, cuddling them on car trips and during naps, and setting them up to play school.

 My conversations with my daughter about these stuffed toys all went something like this: